-3Departure from this guideline would be appropriate upon a showing of a valid reason for sending two attorneys to the deposition, e.g. that the less senior attorney's presence is necessary because he organized numerous documents important to the deposition but the deposition is of a critical witness whom the more senior attorney should properly depose.
-Departure from the guideline also would be appropriate upon a showing that more than one retained attorney representing the defendant attended the deposition and charged the time for her attendance.
-(If two lawyers from a public law office representing a defendant attend a deposition, the Court
+4Departure from this guideline would be appropriate upon a showing of a valid reason for sending two attorneys to the deposition, e.g. that the less senior attorney's presence is necessary because he organized numerous documents important to the deposition but the deposition is of a

 - c.
-Only one lawyer for each party shall be compensated for client and third party conferences. - d.
-Only one lawyer for each party shall be compensated for attending hearings4. - e.
-Generally, only one lawyer is to be compensated for intra-office conferences.
-If during such a conference one lawyer is seeking the advice of another lawyer, the time may be charged at the rate of the more senior lawyer.
-Compensation may be paid for the attendance of more than one lawyer at periodic conferences of defined duration held for the purpose of work organization and delegation of tasks in cases where such conferences are reasonably necessary for the proper management of the litigation.
+Only one lawyer for each party shall be compensated for attending hearings5. - d.
+Generally, only one lawyer is to be compensated for client, third party and intra-office conferences, although if only one lawyer is being compensated the time may be charged at the rate of the more senior lawyer.
+Compensation may be paid for the attendance of more than one lawyer where justified for specific purposes such as periodic conferences of defined duration held for the purpose of work organization, strategy, and delegation of tasks in cases where such conferences are reasonably necessary for the proper management of the litigation.

-f.
+e.
 Travel